genouest/biomaj-download/README.md

     * downloader(s): `CurlDownload` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`) - only used for `HTTPS(S)`.
     * effect: sets the policy for `HTTP` redirections.
     * default: `true` (i.e. follow redirections).
-    * note: see [here](https://curl.haxx.se/libcurl/c/CURLOPT_FOLLOWLOCATION.html) for the corresponding cURL option.
+    * note: see [here](https://curl.haxx.se/libcurl/c/CURLOPT_FOLLOWLOCATION.html) for the corresponding cURL option; introduced in version 3.2.3.

 Those options can be set in bank properties.
 See file `global.properties.example` in [biomaj module](https://github.com/genouest/biomaj).